hazelcast/charts/stable/hazelcast-enterprise/README.md

 If you want to enable `Dynamic Persistence Configuration` feature on your cluster, there are few instructions that you must provide in chart configurations.

-The firts one is to change the Hazelcast configuration file path to `/data/external` directory.
+The first one is to change the Hazelcast configuration file path to `/data/external` directory.
 It can be achieved by `initContainers`.
 You also need to provide `Persistent Volume Claim` as external volume.

+> **Caution!**: The `AccessMode` of Persistent Volume has an important role in spreading out pods among nodes in the cluster. \
+__ReadWriteOnce__ - the volume can be mounted as read-write by a single node.
+ReadWriteOnce access mode still can allow multiple pods to access the volume when the pods are running on the same node.\
+__ReadWriteMany__ - the volume can be mounted as read-write by many nodes.

 ```yaml
 externalVolume: